Nurses and GPs can support the care of older people who are being cared for and who are dying at home.

 - Support the family and caregivers into the bereavement period.

 The General Practice Nurse and the GP should consider the following things to support someone who wishes to die at home.
+They include:

 - The individual needs of the dying person and their family including cultural preferences, ACP documents.